vivo-community/vivo-vagrant/README.md

  * Vagrant supports virtualization utilities other than [VirtualBox](https://www.virtualbox.org/) but this package hasn't been tested with those.
 Please report back if you have adapted this to work with another virtulaization tool.

 ## Updates to VIVO and Vitro code
  * From time to time, updates will be made to the current VIVO or Vitro release.
-To make sure your VIVO Vagrant box is running the latest code.
-Login to your box, shutdown Tomcat, and checkout the latest [VIVO](https://github.com/vivo-project/VIVO) and [Vitro](https://github.com/vivo-project/Vitro) code from Github.
+To make sure your VIVO Vagrant box is running the latest code, login to your box, shutdown Tomcat, and checkout the latest [VIVO](https://github.com/vivo-project/VIVO) and [Vitro](https://github.com/vivo-project/Vitro) code from Github.
 For example:

  ~~~
  $ sudo /etc/init.d/tomcat7 stop